-Completed manual and/or project record sheet MUST accompany the exhibit.
+Completed manual and project record sheet MUST accompany the exhibit.

-Barbara Richardson: 765-585-0899 Kristie McFatridge: 765491-0258
+Kristie McFatridge: 765491-0258

 Mini 4-H is a program designed to encourage positive development of children in second grade.
 Mini 4-H is available in the majority of counties in Indiana.
 The goal of Mini 4-H is to help young children explore friendships outside the family; explore the way in which things work; practice both small and large muscle control; and think about the ways people work together on projects.
 The NON-COMPETITIVE learning environment for Mini 4-H includes: